Part Q: What it means for your home extension

 📌 Approved Document Q: The Facts

-• The Rule: Part Q (Security) is mandatory for New Build Homes and Change of Use (e.g., barn conversions).
+• 📜 The Rule: Part Q (Security) of the Building Regulations is legally mandatory for all New Build Homes and Change of Use properties (e.g., barn conversions).

-• Extensions: It is NOT currently mandatory for standard home extensions, but it is highly recommended.
+• 🏗️ Extensions: It is NOT currently mandatory for standard home extensions or simple window replacements, but it is highly recommended by security experts.

-PAS 24 compliant secure windows and doors installed on a modern home extension
+PAS 24 compliant highly secure windows and doors installed on a modern home extension

-Installing PAS 24 compliant windows on an extension adds peace of mind.
+Installing PAS 24 compliant windows on an extension adds total peace of mind against opportunistic burglaries.

-Building an extension or a new home is exciting, but the paperwork can be overwhelming.
-One regulation that often catches homeowners out is Approved Document Q (Security).
+Building a new extension or constructing a brand new home is an incredibly exciting process, but navigating the maze of UK Building Control paperwork can be overwhelming.
+One specific regulation that frequently catches homeowners and architects out is Approved Document Q (Security).

-Introduced in 2015, Part Q was designed to ensure new homes are built to resist intruders.
-But does it apply if you are just building an extension?
-At KJM Group, we believe you should know exactly what you are paying for—and why “optional” security is usually the smarter choice.
+Introduced in 2015, Part Q was explicitly designed to ensure new homes are built robustly enough to resist opportunistic intruders.
+But does this strict law apply if you are just building a standard kitchen extension?
+At KJM Group, we believe you should know exactly what you are paying for—and understand why opting for “optional” security is usually the smartest long-term choice for your property.

 1. What is Approved Document Q?

-Approved Document Q is the section of the UK Building Regulations that deals with “Security in Dwellings.”
-It mandates that all easily accessible windows and doors (ground floor, or accessible via a flat roof) must be robust enough to resist physical attack by a burglar.
+Approved Document Q is a specific section of the UK Building Regulations that legally dictates “Security in Dwellings.”
+It mandates that all easily accessible windows and doors (such as those on the ground floor, basement level, or accessible via a flat roof or balcony) must be robustly manufactured to resist physical attack by a burglar.

 ⚠️ The Golden Standard: PAS 24